LIVE 2024

-The Ninth Workshop on Live Programming (LIVE 2023) will take place online and in Cascais, Portugal, in conjunction with SPLASH 2023.
+The Tenth Workshop on Live Programming (LIVE 2024) will take place in Los Angeles, California, in conjunction with SPLASH 2024.

 Key dates